What is the regulatory change?

 What is a PRO?

-a person retained by a producer for the purpose of carrying out one or more of the following producer responsibilities relating to HSP, but does not include an HSP processor retained solely for the purposes of processing HSP:
+a person who has entered into an agreement with a producer for the purpose of carrying out one or more of the following producer responsibilities relating to HSP, but does not include an HSP processor retained solely for the purposes of processing HSP:

 What is happening with AMS?

-AMS as an organization continues and is developing new PRO service offerings to support producers under the new HSP regulation.
-The Industry Stewardship Plan operated by AMS will end once the MHSW Program operated by Stewardship Ontario is finally wound-up upon the completion of the activities in the approved MHSW Program Wind Up Plan.
+AMS as an organization continues and will operate as a PRO to support producers under the new HSP Regulation.
+The AMS Industry Stewardship Plan will end once the MHSW Program operated by Stewardship Ontario is finally wound-up upon the completion of the activities in the approved MHSW Program Wind Up Plan.
+Note this final wind up will occur sometime after the HSP Regulation takes effect on October 1, 2021.
 Participants in the ISP will need to remain in good standing with either the AMS ISP or Stewardship Ontario MHSW Program until the termination of the MHSW Program, which will create some parallel obligations for a period of time.